Acyloin: Synthesis

+Oxidation with Sulfonyloxaridines

-Enolates can be oxidized by sulfonyloxaziridines.
-The enolate reacts by nucleophilic displacement at the electron deficient oxygen of the oxaziridine ring.
+When sulfonyloxaziridines oxidize enol(ate)s, the latter reacts by nucleophilic displacement at the electron deficient oxygen of the oxaziridine ring.

 This reaction type is extended to asymmetric synthesis by the use of chiral oxaziridines derived from camphor (camphorsulfonyl oxaziridine).
 Each isomer gives exclusive access to one of the two possible enantiomers.
 This modification is applied in the Holton taxol total synthesis.

-In the enolate oxidation of the cyclopentaenone below with either camphor enantiomer, the trans isomer is obtained because access for the hydroxyl group in the cis position is limited.
+In the enolate oxidation of the cyclopentadienone below with either camphor enantiomer, the trans isomer is obtained because access for the hydroxyl group in the cis position is limited.
 The use of the standard oxaziridine did not result in an acyloin.